JudyXiaodanZhu/ImageRecognizer/README.md

 # ImageRecognizer

-Used a CNN model to train the app to recognize 10 different classfications of apps.
+Used a CNN model to train the app to recognize 10 different classfications of images.